 - The established company name.

-- Information relating to the shareholders, including their names, marital status, nationality among others.
+- Information relating to the shareholders, including their names, marital status, nationality, etc.

-- Appointment of an agent or legal representative to carry out the business registration.
+- An agent or legal representative is appointed to carry out the business registration.

 - The company starts the process on the ‘One-Stop Shop‘ (Empresa en el día) platform.

 - The public notary will deliver an official certificate that can be collected in the National Registry of Commerce (Registro Nacional de Comercio).

 - The company will need to register with the national tax authority and then obtain a tax identification number (“RUT”).

 - The company must subscribe the initial company capital.

 - Finally, the company must open a corporate bank account and deposit the required capital.

 - The company can begin commercial operations.

 Minimum Statutory Requirements in Uruguay

-As in all of Latin America, corporate entities in Uruguay must meet some minimum statutory requirements to remain compliant and in good standing with the local authorities.
-These requirements to register a company in Uruguay, these are some of the requirements you must meet:
+Like in all of Latin America, corporate entities in Uruguay must meet minimum statutory requirements to remain compliant and in good standing with local authorities.
+To register a company in Uruguay, these are some of the requirements you must meet:

-- Legal Representative/Local Director: The company must have a Board of Directors or a Company Administrator depending on the business type chose by the client.
-The nationality of the board directors is not limited to Uruguayan nationals; foreign individuals, residents and non-residents may be appointed.
+- Legal Representative/Local Director: The company must have a Board of Directors or a Company Administrator, depending on the business type chosen by the client.
+The board directors don’t have to be Uruguayan nationals; foreign individuals, residents and non-residents may also be appointed.

 - Fiscal/Legal Address: All companies in Uruguay must register a fiscal/legal address during the company incorporation process.
 This address must be domiciled in Uruguay and will be used for all official correspondence.

 - Tax Declarations Requirements: Uruguayan corporations are required to prepare and present monthly and annual declarations to the national tax authority.
 It is highly recommended that a local expert manages these tax declarations in order to ensure that they are completed correctly.
 This same expert can also assist with company bookkeeping and financial reporting.

 To obtain a permanent residency visa, it is necessary to gather and present the following documentation: